Trump keeps boasting about passing a cognitive test — but it doesn’t mean what he thinks it does

 “The thousands of Americans who are contracting this virus each day don’t care whether or not the president can identify a photo of an elephant — they care their federal government is doing everything possible to keep them safe and right now, under this president, that is not happening,” Ducklo said in a statement.

-Concerns about the health of America’s leaders have long swirled around the presidency, said Jeffrey A. Engel, director of Southern Methodist University’s Center for Presidential History and author of “When Life Strikes the President: Scandal, Death, and Illness in the White House.”
+Concerns about the health of America’s leaders are a long-standing phenomenon, said Jeffrey A. Engel, director of Southern Methodist University’s Center for Presidential History and author of “When Life Strikes the President: Scandal, Death, and Illness in the White House.”

 Franklin D. Roosevelt, for instance, was physically impaired by polio, which he kept largely hidden from public view.
-In the final days of Richard Nixon’s presidency, Defense Secretary James Schlesinger was so concerned about his mental state that he told military commanders that if the president gave any nuclear orders, to first check with him or Henry Kissinger, Nixon’s national security adviser and secretary of state, before executing them.
+In the final days of Richard M. Nixon’s presidency, Defense Secretary James Schlesinger was so concerned about the president’s mental state that he told military commanders that if the president gave any nuclear orders, to first check with him or Henry Kissinger, Nixon’s national security adviser and secretary of state, before executing them.

 And during his last years in the White House, Ronald Reagan’s aides also grew concerned about his cognitive abilities.
 Reagan was officially diagnosed with Alzheimer’s five years after leaving office.